instructlab/community/CONTRIBUTOR_LADDER.md

     - Authoring or reviewing PRs on GitHub.
     - Filing or commenting on issues on GitHub.
     - Contributing to community discussions (e.g. meetings, Slack).
-- Sponsored by two maintainers.
+- Sponsored by two Maintainers or Reviewers

-If you meet the requirements, nominate yourself as below,
+Any person who meets the requirements may be nominated by an contributor (including themselves):
-- Open an issue in the repo of interest.
+- Open an issue in the repo of interest detailing your contributions to the project so far.
 - Ensure your sponsors are @mentioned on the issue.
 - Make sure that the list of contributions included is representative of your work on the project.